Laserbeam31/bts-touring-networking-documentation-public/bts_touring_cisco_ap_details.md

 Documentation for the BTS Cisco 3702 Touring APs
 ================================================

-The BTS 3702 APs are set up to be able to access VLANs for Sound (VLAn 50), Lighting (VLAN 60), Video Control (VLAN 100), and Internet (VLAN 34) through a set of different SSIDs, each mapped to a specific VLAN.
+The BTS 3702 APs are set up to be able to access VLANs for Sound (VLAN 50), Lighting (VLAN 60), Video Control (VLAN 100), and Internet (VLAN 34) through a set of different SSIDs, each mapped to a specific VLAN.

 For the APs to work correctly, they must: